nefro85/kstream-anomaly-detector/README.md

 ### All-in-One Docker Compose Deploymet

-  For a demonstration porposes there is dedicated [docker-compose.yml](docker-compose.yml) file with all neccecary configuration.
+  For a demonstration purposes, there is a dedicated [docker-compose.yml](docker-compose.yml) file with all necessary configuration.

-  Compose file expose to localhost following ports for services / endpoints:
+  Docker Compose will expose to localhost following ports for services / endpoints:
   | Service | Port |
   | ------- | ---- |
   | Kafdrop | [7000](http://localhost:7000) |